 DID JESUS SAY THAT MEN CAN BECOME GODS?

-The Church of Jesus Christ of Latter-day Saints teaches that the spirits of all humans are the literal offspring of an “exalted man” in Heaven whom they call, “God our Heavenly Father” and his spiritual Goddess wife, known as “Heavenly Mother.”
-They claim that that every human should attain to be exalted as a “god” in the same way that they claim that God the Father and His wife have been “exalted.”
-Joseph Smith, Jr., the founder of Mormonism taught:
+The Church of Jesus Christ of Latter-Day Saints teaches that the spirits of all humans are the literal offspring of an “exalted man” in Heaven whom they call “God our Heavenly Father,” and his spiritual goddess wife, known as “Heavenly Mother.”
+They claim that every human should attain to be exalted as a “god” in the same way that they claim that God the Father and His wife have been “exalted.”
+Joseph Smith, Jr., the founder of Mormonism, taught:

 Using Scriptural passages such as John 10:34 where Jesus quotes Psalm 82:6 to respond to the Jews’ charges of blasphemy against Him, Mormons claim that these verses prove that men can become “gods.”